 The NAACP and Payne Theological Seminary in Wilberforce have partnered to tackle the issue of HIV and AIDS in the black community.
 The civil rights organization says its research shows that one in sixteen black men and one in thirty-two black women will contract HIV.

 Springfield's former South High School, built in the early 1900s, is on its way to becoming an educational hub for students.
 Recently, a consortium of four local schools received an $11.3 million state Straight A grant for the renovation.

 South High will now be called the Greater Springfield Career ConnectED Center, and it will house the Global Impact Stem Academy, Springfield City Schools, Clark-Shawnee Local and the Career Tech Center under the title of College and Career Readiness Hub.
 The plan is to offer education for in-demand careers and become a center of innovation.

-Sinclair Community College has announced it’s teaming up with Southern State Community College to expand and collaborate on its unmanned aerial system program.
+Sinclair Community College in Dayton has announced a partnership with Ohio State University on its unmanned aerial system (UAS) or drone program.

 Sinclair recently got news of a $4 million grant from the state to improve its facilities for teaching about drones.
 Now Sinclair will team up with Ohio State to offer people who get UAS certificates or associate’s degrees options to complete a degree at OSU in data analytics or geospatial precision agriculture; OSU students will be able to take classes at Sinclair to earn a certificate or degree.